 I received a Rowenta Travel Iron in exchange for this post.
 All opinions are my own and my love for ironing tips remain my own.

-Announce it’s Arts and Craft Time and capture my heart forever.
+Announce it’s Arts and Crafts Time and capture my heart forever.

 I love the commercial with the popular wireless phone company confessing to love affairs with bedazzles.

 We’ve busted out our glue guns to create some projects for Miss M’s history classes:

 There was Black History Month and her Maya Angelou History Bottle Buddy: